alvarotrigo/fullPage.js/BACKERS.md

 # Sponsors & Backers

 fullPage.js is being developed and maintained by [Alvaro Trigo](https://twitter.com/imac2).

-If you make use of fullPage.js please consider contributing to to its improvement and maintenance over time.
+Any help you can provide for its development and maintenance over time will be appreciated!

 ## Bronze Sponsor ($30+ / month)